jae1911/sitecontent/content/wiki/misc/resonite.md

 - [Resonite issues](https://github.com/Yellow-Dog-Man/Resonite-Issues/)
 - [Resonite Discord Guild](https://discord.gg/resonite)

 **Did I miss something?
 Is something wrong?
 Please do contact me to correct it or open a PR on the sitecontent!**
 Help is very much welcomed, especially on fields where the description is marked as `??`.

+## Reporting bugs

+Here is what you can do to diagnose and report bugs:

+1. Update your game to the latest version
+2. Disable mods
+3. If you bug concerns the dashboard, try to start the game with `-resetDash`
+4. Create GitHub issue

+I can recommend trying to find a way to reproduce the bug before, then doing a clean launch, reproducing the bug immediately and closing the game in order to have clean logs for the report.

 ## Resonite Bot commands